UNC-Libraries/SCTS-Documentation/Descriptive Elements.md

 # Processing Information

+#### We use this statement to discuss ethnic and racial identities:
+_Since August 2017, we have added ethnic and racial identities for individuals and families represented in collections.
+To determine identity, we rely on self-identification; other information supplied to the repository by collection creators or sources; public records, press accounts, and secondary sources; and contextual information in the collection materials.
+Omissions of ethnic and racial identities in finding aids created or updated after August 2017 are an indication of insufficient information to make an educated guess or an individual's preference for identitiy information to be excluded from description.
+When we have misidentified, please let us know at <wilsonlibrary@unc.edu>._

 #### We use this statement for first pass processing:
 _Archivists minimally arranged this collection.
 Box level information is not complete.
 Examination of all boxes may be necessary to access all relevant materials._